 14 Aug Collaboration with Context

-Photo sharing and messaging is all the rage these days.
-Similar collaborative technologies can be leveraged by supply chain organizations, further increasing value derived by supply chain technologies.
+Collaboration with Microsoft Teams is integral to today’s business.
+Collaborative can be leveraged by supply chain organizations, further increasing value.
 The confluence of mobile, analytics, big data and social collaboration permits a unique opportunity for supply chain organizations to accelerate value by providing a “Teamwork Framework”.

 Here are 3 things to think about to enable true collaboration with context.

-The Story Behind the Picture.
-It is very easy to share a picture, but what about the story behind the picture?
+The Story Behind the data.
+It is very easy to share an image a spreadsheet or a Powerpoint deck, but what about the story behind the content?
 A graph may be simple for the sender, but not very useful for other members of the team without the ability to drill into the graph and offer up their insight.
 In a typical “sharing the story” example, a KPI may be messaged to a team.
 Each member of the team may need access an Indirect KPI to contribute to the conversation.
 Such Indirect KPIs may be information from different systems, different time-horizons, but can provide the insight needed to further assess the story.